BlackGoku36/armory-tutorials/docs/Save_Load_Mechanism/Save_Load_1.md

 ![savejsonbundled](/../../docassets/save_load_4.png)

-Don't forget to create Bundled folder in your root directory!
+!> Don't forget to create Bundled folder in your root directory!
-{: .label .label-yellow}

 We will now add reading functionality, we will read `save_game.json` from `Bundled` folder and print `text` value in debug console.
 To enable debug console for debugging(ofc!), head over to `Render - Armory Project - Flags` and select `Debug Console`.